AI4Finance-Foundation/ElegantRL/docs/source/about/overview.rst

   - We take advantage of recent technology breakthroughs in massively parallel simulation, population-based training that implicitly searches for optimal hyperparameters, and ensemble methods for variance reduction.

-**ElegantRL is the first cloud-native framework that features strong scalability, elasticity and stability and allows practitioners to conduct efficient training from one GPU to hundreds of GPUs on a cloud:**
+**ElegantRL features strong scalability, elasticity and stability and allows practitioners to conduct efficient training from one GPU to hundreds of GPUs on a cloud:**

 **Scalable**: the multi-level parallelism results in high scalability.
 One can train a population with hundreds of agents, where each agent employs thousands of workers and tens of learners.
 Therefore, ElegantRL can easily scale out to a cloud with hundreds or thousands of nodes.